 This document applies to parish and community council elections only.
 It does not apply to district, borough, county, county borough and unitary authority elections, or mayoral elections.
-Our guidance and resources for all local elections in England and Wales can be accessed from our website at: www.electoralcommission.org.uk/guidance/resources-for-those-weregulate/candidates-and-agents.
+Our guidance and resources for all local elections in England and Wales can be accessed from our website at:

+www.electoralcommission.org.uk/guidance/resources-for-those-we-regulate/candidates-and-agents.

 Essential information 2

-Declaration of acceptance of office .
-2
+Declaration of acceptance of office 2

-Election petitions .
-3
+Election petitions 3

 What happens to the election paperwork after the result is announced? .
 3

-Submitting your election spending returns .
-3
+Submitting your election spending returns 3

-Supplementary information 4

 Supplementary information

-.4

-Lodging an election petition .
-4 .
+Lodging an election petition 4

+Inspection and supply of election-related documents 5

+Inspection and supply of the marked registers and absent voters' lists .
 5

-Lodging an election petition Inspection and supply of election-related documents Inspection and supply of the marked registers and absent .4 .5 .5
+Inspection of other election documents 6

+Election spending returns 7

 This section of the document contains our guidance on what happens after the results at a parish council election in England and community council election in Wales have been announced.
 Supplementary information, which may only be relevant to some candidates, is provided at the back of this document.
 You can also view this supplementary guidance by clicking on the links within this document or by clicking on the chapter heading on the contents page.

 We are here to help, so please contact your local Commission team if you have any questions.
 See our Overview document for contact details.